corda/corda-solutions/bn-apps/memberships-management/README.md

 ### Membership contract

-`MembershipState` evolution is curated by [MembershipContract](./membership-service-contracts-and-states/src/main/kotlin/net/corda/businessnetworks/membership/states/Membership.kt).
-By default `MembershipContract` verifies evolution of `MembershipState`s only and doesn't verify an evolution of memberships metadata, as it's a generic parameter.
+`MembershipState` evolution is curated by [MembershipContract](./membership-service-contracts-and-states/src/main/kotlin/com/r3/businessnetworks/membership/states/Membership.kt). `MembershipContract` verifies the evolution of `MembershipState`s only without verifying Membership Metadata, as it's a generic parameter.

-Membership metadata evolution can be verified by [overriding responder flows](https://docs.corda.net/head/flow-overriding.html) at the BNO side.
+Membership Metadata evolution can be verified by [overriding responder flows](https://docs.corda.net/head/flow-overriding.html) at the BNO side.
+Please see [Custom Membership Metadata Verification](#custom-membership-metadata-verification) section for more information.

 ### Flows

-BNMS flows are split into 2 packages: `bno` and `member` (with the flows for BNOs and members respectively).
+BNMS flows are split into two packages: `bno` and `member` (with the flows for BNOs and members respectively).

 Flows that can be invoked by members:
 * `RequestMembershipFlow` - to request a membership.